MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/email-delivery/send-receive-emails-socketerror.md

 ## Solution: Enable TLS 1.2

-To resolve the errors, enable TLS 1.2 on the on-premises server that sends and receives email messages.
-Here's how to enable TLS 1.2 by modifying the registry values:
+To resolve the errors, enable TLS 1.2 on the on-premises server that sends and receives email.
+Here's how to enable TLS 1.2 by modifying the registry:

 > [!IMPORTANT]
 > Follow the steps in this section carefully.
 Serious problems might occur if you modify the registry incorrectly.
 As a preventive measure, [back up the registry for restoration](https://support.microsoft.com/topic/how-to-back-up-and-restore-the-registry-in-windows-855140ad-e318-2a13-2829-d428a2ab0692) before you modify it.

-1. Install latest Windows and Exchange updates because some Windows and Exchange versions require latest updates for TLS 1.2 to be enabled.
+1. Install the latest Windows and Exchange updates.
+This is because some Windows and Exchange versions require the latest updates for TLS 1.2 to be enabled.
 2. Locate each of the following registry subkeys:

     - `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.2`
     - `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.2\Client`
     - `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.2\Server`

-3. Double-click the `DisabledByDefault` value, type *0* in the **Value Data** box, and then select **OK**.
+3. Double-click the `DisabledByDefault` value, enter *0* in the **Value Data** box, and then select **OK**.
 4. Double-click the `Enabled` value, type *1* in the **Value Data** box, and then select **OK**.
-5. Restart the server for the settings to take effect.
+5. For the settings to take effect, restart the server.

 ## Related articles